Cu3PO42/gleaming-glacier/README.md

 This repository also contains bits and pieces of configuration from other people's dotfiles that they have shared on GitHub.
 Such code is marked either by a comment in the file itself or an accompanying `LICENSE` file, describing the license that the relevant code is available under.

+Some of this code was shared by the authors without a specified license.
 I do include this code here, because I believe it is in the spirit of these dotfile repositories to share and learn from each other.
 (And - legally - the GitHub Terms of Service permit other users to share code that was released as part of a public repository on GitHub.)
 If, however, you are the author or otherwise have claims on one such piece of code contained in this repository, please contact me and I will remove it.